Youngkin signs over 100 more bills into Virginia law - NewsBreak

 RICHMOND, Va.
 (WRIC) — Gov. Glenn Youngkin has signed over 100 new bills into law, including measures that will bring changes for Virginia’s Board of Education, Parole Board, voting system and local schools.

-Gov. Youngkin has until April 11 to approve, veto or amend the bills passed during the 2022 General Assembly session.
-Youngkin’s office announced Friday that he has signed over 100 new bills this week, touting some as fulfilling his campaign promises on education and parents’ rights.
+Youngkin has until Monday, April 11 to approve, veto or amend the bills passed during the 2022 General Assembly session.
+Youngkin’s office announced on Friday, April 8 that he signed over 100 new bills that week, touting some as fulfilling his campaign promises on education and parents’ rights.

 “HB 938, carried by Delegate Roxann Robinson, and SB 656, carried by Senator Siobhan Dunnavant, both deliver on my Day One promises to give parents a greater say in their children’s education,” Youngkin said in a statement.Gov.
 Youngkin signs bill banning ‘Carolina Squat’ auto modification after deadly crash

-The legislation from State Sen. Dunnavant (R-Henrico) mandates that the Board of Education develop policies by the end of July for each local school board to adopt by 2023 that will ensure “parental notification of any instructional material that includes sexually explicit content.”
+The legislation from state Sen. Siobhan Dunnavant (R-Henrico) mandates that the Board of Education develop policies by the end of July for each local school board to adopt by 2023 that will ensure “ parental notification of any instructional material that includes sexually explicit content .”

 Youngkin also signed legislation to change Virginia’s election system.
 One bill alters how absentee ballots are counted, requiring local election officials to report them by precinct instead of putting them into one centralized precinct.